The 15 Best Things to Do Outdoors in Hong Kong

 Eat al fresco

-12/16For the fresh air without the exertion, pull up a stool at one of Hong Kong’s many outdoor eateries.
-Grab a budget bite at one of the lively 'dai pai dong' street food stalls around the city or upgrade to a spot on the outdoor terrace of a hot-right-now restaurant like Duddell’s.
+12/16For fresh air without the exertion, pull up a stool at one of Hong Kong’s many outdoor eateries.
+Grab a budget bite at one of the lively 'dai pai dong' street food stalls around the city or upgrade to a spot on the outdoor terrace of a classic restaurant such as Duddell’s.

 Coast the world’s longest escalator